-The fact that Amy was offered 'The Daily Show' is not a big surprise; she's been riding an incredible wave lately (a wave she created).
-She was recently offered the opening slot on Madonna's three arena shows – two at Madison Square Garden, one at Brooklyn's Barclay's Center – by the Queen of Pop herself.
+The fact that Amy was offered 'The Daily Show' is not a big surprise considering the incredible wave she's been riding lately.
+Amy was recently offered the opening slot on Madonna's three arena shows – two at Madison Square Garden, one at Brooklyn's Barclay's Center – by the Queen of Pop herself.
 Amy, naturally, took the gig and is excited about it, though she can't imagine anyone in the crowd will be excited to see her.
-She is standing between them and MADONNA after all.
+She is standing between them and Madonna, after all.

 Chris Rock is the one who gave Madonna Amy's contact info (at Madonna's request) and that's not all Rock had done for her this year.
 He also directed her upcoming HBO comedy special.

 But one thing she had some trouble handing were her emotions as she thanked Howard for having her on the show.
-Judd Appatow – the world's greatest comedy director – heard Amy on the Stern Show and said to himself 'this woman has a movie in her'.
-Thus, her sure-to-be-a-hit 'Trainwreck' was born – written by and starring Amy, directed by Judd.
+Director Judd Apatow heard Amy on the Stern Show and thought she had a movie in her.
+Thus, her sure-to-be-a-hit "Trainwreck" was born – written by and starring Amy, directed by Judd.